Henry James: Middle years, 1884–1897

 After the stage failure of Guy Domville in 1895, James was near despair and thoughts of death plagued him.
 His depression was compounded by the deaths of those closest to him, including his sister Alice in 1892; his friend Wolcott Balestier in 1891; and Stevenson and Fenimore Woolson in 1894.
 The sudden death of Fenimore Woolson in January 1894, and the speculations of suicide surrounding her death, were particularly painful for him.
 Leon Edel wrote that the reverberations from Fenimore Woolson's death were such that "we can read a strong element of guilt and bewilderment in his letters, and, even more, in those extraordinary tales of the next half-dozen years, "The Altar of the Dead" and "The Beast in the Jungle".

 The years spent on dramatic works were not entirely a loss.
 As he moved into the last phase of his career, he found ways to adapt dramatic techniques into the novel form.
 In the late 1880s and throughout the 1890s, James made several trips through Europe.
 He spent a long stay in Italy in 1887.
-In that year, he published the short novel The Aspern Papers and The Reverberator.
+In 1888, he published the short novel The Aspern Papers and The Reverberator.

 Late years, 1898–1916

 In 1897–1898, he moved to Rye, Sussex and wrote The Turn of the Screw; 1899–1900 had the publication of The Awkward Age and The Sacred Fount.
 During 1902–1904, he wrote The Wings of the Dove, The Ambassadors, and The Golden Bowl.

 In 1904, he revisited America and lectured on Balzac.
 In 1906–1910, he published The American Scene and edited the "New York Edition", a 24-volume collection of his works.
 In 1910, his brother William died; Henry had just joined William from an unsuccessful search for relief in Europe, on what turned out to be Henry's last visit to the United States (summer 1910 to July 1911) and was near him when he died.

-In 1913, he wrote his autobiographies, A Small Boy and Others, and Notes of a Son and Brother.
+In 1913, he wrote his autobiographies, A Small Boy and Others and Notes of a Son and Brother.
 After the outbreak of the First World War in 1914, he did war work.
 In 1915, he became a British citizen and was awarded the Order of Merit the following year.
 He died on 28 February 1916, in Chelsea, London, and was cremated at Golders Green Crematorium.
-As he requested, his ashes were buried in Cambridge Cemetery in Massachusetts.
+A memorial was built to him in Chelsea Old Church.
+He had requested that his ashes be buried in Cambridge Cemetery in Massachusetts.
+This was not legally possible, but William's wife smuggled his ashes onboard a ship and sneaked them through customs, allowing her to bury him in their family plot.